liam2/liam2/doc/usersguide/source/processes.rst

-The parameter *orderby* to set the order in which the individuals of the first set are matched can be an expression or a string giving the name of a method to generate automaticaly an order.
+The parameter *orderby* to set the order in which the individuals of the first set are matched can be an expression or a string giving the name of a method to generate automatically an order.
 The general idea in that case is to match first "unusual individuals".
 Two options are possible :
-- 'EDtM' : 'Euclidian Distance to the Mean'
+- 'EDtM' : 'Euclidean Distance to the Mean'
-Using only variables relative to set 1 in the score expression, the euclidian distance to the center of set 1 is used as an order.
-Note that during the computation all value are divide by their variance in order not to favour variables with higest numerical values.
+Using only variables relative to set 1 in the score expression, the euclidean distance to the center of set 1 is used as an order.
+Note that during the computation all value are divide by their variance in order not to favour variables with highest numerical values.
-- 'SDtOM' : 'Score Distance to the Other Mean'
-The "unusual individuals" are relative to an implicit distance which is defined by the score.
-That method defines the difficulty to match someone in set 1 by how far he or she is from the center of set2 according to the score.

 An optional parameter *pool_size* can set an slightly different process of matching.
 If a positive integer is entered, the best match for an individual